William Moseley (actor): Career

 In 2015, he played the role of Jared in the movie Margarita with a Straw.
 Later that year, he was cast as Prince Liam in the E! original series The Royals alongside Elizabeth Hurley and Alexandra Park.
 Describing the role, Moseley stated that "it's like (if) Prince Harry was thrown into being the next King of England.
 He basically is sort of a rebel ... doesn't really care what anybody thinks, does whatever he wants to do, when he wants to do it."
 The Royals earned mixed reviews, although Moseley and the ensemble's acting were acclaimed.
 In 2016, Moseley starred as Tyler in the horror thriller film Friend Request, directed by Simon Verhoeven.
 He then starred as Arden Lowe in the Lifetime movie My Sweet Audrina based on a novel by V.C.
 Andrews.
 He has joined the Stand Up to Cancer programme "Change the Odds", which features many other young actors.
 Moseley recently portrayed Aysel in the Brent Ryan Green film The Veil.

 In 2018, Moseley appeared in the Australian biographical adventure film, In Like Flynn, alongside actors Corey William Large and Clive Standen.
 He also starred as Cam Harrison in the fantasy drama film The Little Mermaid alongside Poppy Drayton.
 In 2021, Moseley starred as the main character in the music video for The Living Tombstone's "Long Time Friends".
 That same year, Moseley starred alongside Johanna Braddy in the independent film Saving Paradise, where he played the role of Michael Peterson, a Wall Street investment banker, directed by Jay Silverman and written by Van Billet.

 Personal life

-Moseley dated actress Kelsey Chow from 2012 to 2018, his co-star in the film Run.
+Moseley dated actress Kelsey Asbille from 2012 to 2018, his co-star in the film Run.

 While filming 2014's The Silent Mountain, Moseley was badly injured when struck by lightning while on set.
 As a result, he has a scar on his biceps.